CloudLink Integrator Agent

 Testing

-When the configuration is finished and saved, the CloudLinkIntegrator service is started or restarted and the Test section can be used to verify connectivity to iMACS and ERP.
+When the configuration is finished and saved, the CloudLinkIntegrator service is started or restarted and the Test section can be used to verify connectivity to Power Systems Projects and your ERP.

 There are two sections for testing the configuration: iMACS and DBS Connection.